Agricultural and Medical Biotechnology

 Biotechnology involves genetic engineering, antibody and vaccine production, fermentation technology, plant regeneration from single cells, and many more emerging scientific techniques.

-The challenges of Agricultural Biotechnology are to expand its usefulness by identifying and cloning new genes and traits, developing new diagnostic tests and vaccines, and continuing to use these tools to better understand the plants, animals, and microbes that make up our world.
+The challenges of Agricultural and Medical Biotechnology (ABT) are to expand its usefulness by identifying and cloning new genes and traits, developing new diagnostic tests and vaccines, and continuing to use these tools to better understand the plants, animals, and microbes that make up our world.

-Scientists have a new set of tools through Agricultural Biotechnology:
+Scientists have a new set of tools through Agricultural and Medical Biotechnology: